 Just as with external parsed entities, parameter entities need only be included if validating.
-When a parameter-entity reference is recognized in the DTD and included, its replacement text is enlarged by the attachment of one leading and one following space (#x20) character; the intent is to constrain the replacement text of parameter entities to contain an integral number of grammatical tokens in the DTD.
-This behavior does not apply to parameter entity references within entity values; these are described in § 4.4.5 - Included in Literal on page 26.
+When a parameter-entity reference is recognized in the DTD and included, its replacement text MUST be enlarged by the attachment of one leading and one following space (#x20) character; the intent is to constrain the replacement text of parameter entities to contain an integral number of grammatical tokens in the DTD.
+This behavior MUST NOT apply to parameter entity references within entity values; these are described in § 4.4.5 - Included in Literal on page 28.